Have you ever felt depleted, without energy and resentful towards others?

 Of course the root cause of this behaviour can be connected to different aspect of our life – not only in our society – but here I can share my experience and the one of women role models I saw around me as I grew up.

 If I observed my own behaviour, for years I put myself a lot of times as last thing in the evening or in my to do list.
 Self care was non existent and I used unhealthy copy mechanisms.
+It felt unnecessary and something I didn’t need.

 - I repressed so many emotions, feelings, anger, resentments.